 I didn’t choose to be bisexual.
 There is nothing I can do to “turn it on” or “turn it off”, I simply am.
 To my knowledge, I have been all my life.
 I can recall being a child and finding other men and women both attractive.
 I just learned at some point that it was more appropriate for me to seek relationships with women.
-But, that didn’t stop me trying to explore and understand my attraction to men as well.
+But, that didn’t stop me from trying to explore and understand my attraction to men as well.

 I personally feel that being bisexual and monogamous in a sense is a form of entrapment.